dfm/rtds-action/README.md

-You should also edit your webhook settings on GitHub by going to `https://github.com/USERNAME/REPONAME/settings/hooks` and clicking "Edit" next to the ReadTheDocs hook.
+You should also edit your webhook settings on GitHub by going to `https://github.com/USERNAME/REPONAME/settings/hooks` and clicking "Edit" next to the Read the Docs hook.
 On that page, you should un-check the `Pushes` option.

 ### 2. Set up GitHub Actions workflow